Anne Anlin Cheng

 Anne Anlin Cheng is an American literary scholar and cultural theorist, known for her extensive writings on the intersections of race, gender, aesthetics, American literature, psychoanalysis, Asian American studies, and Black studies.
 She is currently a Professor of English and American Studies at Princeton University.

 Early life and education

 Cheng was born in Taipei, Taiwan, and immigrated to the United States at the age of twelve.
+Cheng has linked, in autobiographical writing, this early transition from Taiwan to the United States at age twelve as her sense of “unbelonging”.
+The family memory, mixing identities, and the lasting cultural inheritance later inspired her intellectual interests.
 Cheng graduated with a Bachelor's degree in English and Creative Writing from Princeton University in 1985, earned her Master's in English and Creative Writing at Stanford University in 1987, and received a PhD in Comparative Literature at University California, Berkeley in 1994.

 Research and publications

 Cheng's first book, The Melancholy of Race (2001), examined melancholia as the very process that forms racial identity the United States.
 The book weaves a thread between historic moments in the nation's legal system such as the Brown v.
 Board of Education US Supreme Court case, literature such as Maxine Hong Kingston's Woman Warrior, film such as Flower Drum Song, and conceptual artists such as Theresa Hak Kyung Cha.

 Her research often returns to 20th century figures such as Anna May Wong and Josephine Baker.
 Rather than characterize these highly visible "race beauties" as simply empowering or stereotypical, Cheng asks readers to consider them as "severely compromised" and highly fabricated, aestheticized surfaces that trouble our sense of the human.
 Benjamin Kahan, Professor of English and Women's and Gender Studies at Louisiana State University, wrote of her second book Second Skin: Josephine Baker & the Modern Surface, "it might be easy to miss that this is a monumental work of scholarship, making major interventions into critical race theory and modernist studies."